gremble0/gremblebot/README.md

 ## Twitch
-The twitch bot is non functioning at the moment.
-This is for two main reasons.
-1: I accidentally deleted some of the project files
+The twitch bot is non functioning at the moment, because I accidentally deleted some of the project files (mostly date formatting for logging, but still enough to brick the program unless i change it or add it back).
-(mostly date formatting for logging, but still enough to brick the program unless i change it or add it back).
+To run the bot you would have to set up the sql database and fix that.

 The twitch bot consists mostly of global variables and functions looped in a while True loop for running the bot.
 This bot was one of my first programming projects so its mostly just used for learning programming through different commands.